pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 It's **just a loop** that we do, we

 - **hash the block header plus the nonce**,
-- and then we **hash it again**,
+- and then we **hash it again** (see ["bitcoin why double hash"](#bitcoin-why-double-hash)),
 - and then we see, **is this below the difficulty (ie. number of zeros in front)?**, so 4070 was what we discussed here.
-  - **If no (ie. not enough zeros in front)**, add one to the nonce, and
+  - **If no (ie. not enough zeros in front)**, <span style="color:red">add one to the nonce</span>, and
-  - **if yes (ie. enough zeros in front)**, send the block to all neighbors that you have available, and this is what's happening now, that you send all the blocks to your neighbors with the solution of the crypto puzzle, and then what they do is they just check it, and that's easy.
+  - **if yes (ie. enough zeros in front)**, <span style="color:red">send the block to all neighbors</span> that you have available, and this is what's happening now, that you send all the blocks to your neighbors with the solution of the crypto puzzle, and then what they do is they just check it, and that's easy.
 They just need to check is this hash of the content plus the nonce in total has the certain amount of zeros.
 Fine, then that is being accepted.

+---

+### "bitcoin why double hash"

+Bitcoin uses a "double hash" (specifically, applying the SHA-256 algorithm twice) **as a conservative security measure**.
+While a single pass of SHA-256 is already considered highly secure, hashing the data twice helps protect against theoretical cryptographic vulnerabilities like "length extension attacks" and provides an extra safety buffer.

+**Where is it used?**

+The Double SHA-256 process is used heavily in Bitcoin's "Proof of Work" mining process to verify and secure blocks.
+It is also used to generate the transaction identifiers (TxIDs) on the network.
+However, for creating standard Bitcoin addresses, Bitcoin uses a combination of SHA-256 and a different algorithm called RIPEMD-160.

+---

 ## Bitcoin: Block Reward, Transaction Fees